Sexual abuse scandal in the Roman Catholic Diocese of Burlington: Alfred Willis

-Reverend Edward Paquette Jr.
+Edward Paquette Jr.

 In 1972, Bishop John Marshall of Burlington accepted Paquette, a priest from the Diocese of Fall River, into the Diocese of Burlington.
 The Diocese of Fall River did not mention that Fall River Police in 1963 had found Paquette in a parked car with a teenage boy.
 He was arrested, but released at the station house to a diocesan official.
 The Diocese of Fall River removed him from ministry in 1964 and sent him for psychiatric treatment.
 Marshall did receive a warning from Bishop Leo Aloysius Pursley of the Diocese of Fort Wayne, where Paquette served from 1964 until 1971.
 Paquette had abused children in that diocese until he was sent away for psychiatric treatment in 1971.
 Marshall hired Paquette anyway and assigned him to a parish in Rutland.

 The diocese in 1974 sent Paquette for treatment at the House of Affirmation in Whitinsville, Massachusetts, after he was accused of molesting two boys in Rutland.
 After finishing his treatment, Marshall overcame his doubts about Paquette and assigned him to St. Augustine Parish in Montpelier.
 He was reassigned in 1976 to Christ the King Parish in Burlington.
 In 1978, Marshall permanently suspended Paquette from ministry after receiving complaints from parents at Christ the King.

 By 2002, the Diocese of Burlington was facing 19 lawsuits regarding abuse by Paquette of individuals from Rutland, Burlington and Montpelier in Vermont.
 In October 2003, a Massachusetts man sued the diocese, claiming that Paquette sexually assaulted him in the 1970s when he was at Christ the King.
 The diocese was sued again by Percy Babel around 2007.
 The trial included testimony that Paquette would feel the genitals of boys while roughhousing with them.
 The plaintiff said that Paquette molested him between 40 and 100 time during a three-year period.
 A jury in May 2008 awarded Babel $10,266,000.

 The diocese in July 2008 settled an abuse case with a man who had been abused by Paquette while he was at St. Augustine Parish in Montpelier.
 An August 2008 suit ended in a hung jury.
 In December 2008, Bishop Salvatore Matano attended the civil trial brought by David Navari against the diocese.
 The jury awarded him $2.2 million.
 By 2010, the diocese had settled six lawsuits involving Paquette and was facing 18 more claims combined into one lawsuit.